-Use Humana's with Care Highlight ratings to help members find the right care for them.
-You can even go the extra mile and help them schedule their first appointment via a three-way call with the provider or, if you're meeting with the member in person, helping them schedule an appointment online.
+Use Humana's Find a Doctor tool with Care Highlight ratings to help members find the right care for them.
 Be sure to help make healthcare simple and accessible for them in these ways.

 POTENTIAL MEMBER HURDLE AGENT SOLUTION The doctor can't see them for a month or more.
 See if a virtual or in-home care visit is an option in their area.
 Find another provider using Humana's Find a Doctor tool with Care Highlight ratings who meets their criteria who can see them sooner.
 They had to wait a long time at the doctor's office.
 Let them know they can avoid waiting in the lobby by instead seeking care virtually or in the home with providers who offer those services.
 The care received during the visit was not ideal.
 Empower them to choose a better fit and use Humana's Find a Doctor tool with Care Highlight ratings to find a new provider.